-Pharmacy Students & Fitness to Practise
+Pharmacy Student Fitness to Practise Defence Barristers

-Pharmacy Students & Fitness to Practise
+Pharmacy Student Fitness to Practise

 General Pharmaceutical Council (GPhC) legislation states that individuals only have the right to be entered on the GPhC Register if the GPhC are satisfied that the pharmacy student or trainee meets the education and training requirements and are fit to practise.
 Students and trainee’s fitness to practise is therefore judged by the same standards as those applied to registered pharmacy professionals.